 In Mathematics and Physical Sciences, opportunities include fellowships, awards for grad students, and travel grants.
 One of the foundation's major programs, for example, is the Simons Investigators award in mathematics, physics, and computer science.
 Through this award, talented, mid-career researchers are funded for five years at $100,000 a year, with another $10,000 per year going to the investigator’s department.
 There are also collaboration grants available for research teams working in various specified areas.
 Simons also makes up to three targeted grants to institutions annually, lasting three to five years at up to $200,000 per year.

-Lastly, Simons is a major supporter of autism research through the Simons Foundation Autism Research Initiative (SFARI).
+Additionally, Simons is a major supporter of autism research through the Simons Foundation Autism Research Initiative (SFARI).
 This multi-million-dollar program offers Research Awards for more established researchers further into their research projects or engaging in multi-laboratory collaboration, Pilot Awards for investigators “new to the field” who are conducting preliminary or smaller-scale research, Explorer Awards for exploratory projects, and Bridge to Independence Awards for senior postdocs looking to move into tenure-track professorships.
 It also serves as a conduit for information, resources, and data about autism research for both the public and other researchers.

 While Simons provides information about its current and past grantees, this information does not appear to be centralized in a single searchable location.
 Instead, some digging is required to find more information about current and past awards in its Mathematics and Physical Sciences (individual and institutional recipients are listed separately), Life Sciences (found by clicking on each sub-program under the Awards heading of the Life Sciences page), and Autism Research programs (click here to see a list of current investigators and here for past grantees).
 To stay up-to-date on new invitations and application deadlines, check the Funding Opportunities page.
 The foundation’s Policies and Procedures page also provides detailed explanations of eligibility requirements and grant terms and conditions.